daniel-striim/msjet-assist/README.md

 **2. Transfer to Offline Machine:**

-Copy the entire directory, including the script (`msjetchecker.ps1`) and the newly populated `downloads` folder, to the offline target machine's Striim installation directory.
+Copy the entire directory, including the script (`msjetchecker.ps1`) and the newly populated `downloads` folder, to the offline target machine's Striim installation directory (i.e. C:\striim).

 **3. Run on Offline Machine:**